-The foundation stone for today's giant corporation was laid.
-August Oetker (1862-1918).
-He invented the ready-to-use baking soda, which he co-produced with other products under the Dr. med.
-Oetker successfully distributed.
-From the earliest beginnings he developed a major food company.
-Dr. Richard Kaselowsky (1888-1944), who had married into the Oetker family, continued the founder's work and expanded the business through domestic and neighboring activities.
-Rudolf-August Oetker (1916-2007), the grandson of the company founder, was involved in the food business as well as in other industries.
-As a result of the diversification strategy and its willingness to expand, the Oetker Group emerged.
-Dr. hc August Oetker (* 1944) operates the internationalization of the business in the fourth generation of the family, whereby the Oetker Group, with the exception of the world-wide shipping, operates mainly in Europe.
+The foundation stone for today's giant group was laid by Dr. August Oetker (1862-1918).
+He invented the usable baking powder, which he and other products sold under the Dr. Oetker successfully sold.
+From the smallest beginnings, he developed an important food company.
+Dr. Richard Kaselowsky (1888-1944), who had married into the Oetker family, continued the founder's work and expanded the company through activities in Germany and in neighboring countries.
+Rudolf-August Oetker (1916-2007), the grandson of the company's founder, was involved in other industries in addition to the food business.
+The Oetker Group was created as a result of the diversification strategy and his willingness to expand.
+Dr. hc August Oetker (* 1944) is the fourth generation of the family to do business internationally, with the exception of global shipping, with the Oetker Group mainly operating in Europe.

-The Oetker Group is today one of the largest international family businesses with over 22,000 employees.
-Holding of the Oetker Group is Dr. Ing.
-August Oetker KG.
-Due to the risk diversification strategy, six divisions have been formed in which the companies are self-employed with a high degree of independence.
-These are food, beer and soft drinks, sparkling wine and spirits, shipping, bank / insurance and other interests.
-Among others, the following major German sparkling wine brands belong to the group (via Henkell): Deinhardstein, Prince of Metternich, Henkell.
-Kupferberg and Söhnlein, See also below globalization and largest wine companies in the world,
+With over 22,000 employees, the Oetker Group is now one of the largest, internationally active family businesses.
+The Oetker Group's holding company is Dr. August Oetker KG.
+Due to the diversification strategy serving to balance risks, six business areas were formed in which the companies manage their business with great independence.
+These are food, beer and soft drinks, sparkling wine and spirits, shipping, banking / insurance and other interests.
+The group includes the following important German sparkling wine brands (via Henkell): Deinhardstein, Prince of Metternich, Henkell.
+Kupferberg and Söhnlein, See also under globalization and largest wine companies in the world,